NicolasStefaniak/easieR/README.md

 # easieR
-building and progressino of easieR as an R metapackage using dialog box (only French version for now)
+building and progression of easieR as an R metapackage using dialog box (only French version for now)